 It's a problem with the media.

-It's a media problem, and you need to use your power to s lead us to take our country back from this media rush.
+It's a media problem, and you need to use your power to lead us to take our country back from this media rush.

-Well, you know, this this something that frequently comes up, and I I want to thank you very much for your uh endorsement of my power and my uh my abilities, and I want to agree with you here about something.
+Well, you know, this is something that frequently comes up, and I want to thank you very much for your endorsement of my power and my abilities.

 They were a pure monopoly back then.

-They have lost their monopoly, and this has forced the drive-by media to come out, as it were, and to openly proclaim by virtue of their deeds, their sheer liberalism.
+They have lost their monopoly, and this has forced the drive-by media to come out, as it were, and to openly proclaim by virtue of their deeds their sheer liberalism.

 They no longer even try to mask their objectivity.

-They have entered the fray As activists.
+They have entered the fray as activists.

-The drive-by media today are activists and they are agitating for an agenda.
+The drive-by media today are activists, and they are agitating for an agenda.

 And the agenda is Barack Obama and a total control of the federal government by the Democrat Party and its liberal wing, which means total control of the U.S. economy by the Democrat Party.